snowlotus530/keanuapp-weblite/README.md

 # Keanu Weblite aka "Convene"

 * Private, instant group chat in a browser "No account, no app, no hassle!"
+* Bring everyone together in one place: "The one place people can be because it doesn’t require a specific app" " Connect just for now: "Groups are fleeting.
+They exist only as long as you need them, then disappear."
 * Demo instance is live at https://letsconvene.im

 ## Features